Radiological Contaminants In Water: How To Remove Radiation From The Water?

 Background Radiation

-All people around the world are exposed to natural ionizing radiation.
-It includes products of the radioactive decay elements in the crust of the atmosphere and the earth, and the cosmic rays.
+All people worldwide are exposed to natural ionizing radiation, which includes products of the radioactive decay elements in the crust of the atmosphere and the earth, as well as cosmic rays.

-Some part of the terrestrial radiation does come from external sources to the body.
-Also, a part can be from the ingestion and inhalation of the radioactive elements in water, food, and air.
+Some of the terrestrial radiation comes from external sources to the body.
+Also, a part can be from ingesting and inhaling the radioactive elements in water, food, and air.

-In America, such unavoidable background radiation can give a dose of 100 mmrem to the entire community each year.
-However, there is significant variability in the amount of radiation.
-This can depend on the altitude plus the geological characteristics.
+In America, such unavoidable background radiation can give the entire community a dose of 100 mrem each year.
+However, the amount of radiation is significantly variable, depending on the altitude and geological characteristics.

 For example, in Colorado, studies found that the background dose is around 100 mmrem or higher.
-Indeed, human beings have lived for generations with such a level of radiation.
-The radionuclides in the sources of water can contribute as a small share with these levels.
+Indeed, humans have lived for generations with such a level of radiation.
+The radionuclides in the water sources can contribute as a small share with these levels.

 An Abundance of Radionuclides in the Drinking Water

-Indeed, there are slight traces of radioactivity that can be found in the drinking water.
+Indeed, slight traces of radioactivity can be found in the drinking water.
 Meanwhile, the composition and concentration can vary from place to place.
 It all depends principally on the rock's radiochemical composition and the soil that passed on the raw water.

-Furthermore, a lot of artificial and natural radionuclides are found in the water.
+Furthermore, many artificial and natural radionuclides are found in the water.
 However, most radioactivity can be because of relatively few nuclides plus their decay products.

 Some radiation emitters with low linear energy transfer are potassium-40, tritium, carbon -14, and rubidium -87.
 Also, radon-22, polonium-210, uranium, thorium, radium-228, and radium -226.